lroellin/lroellin.github.io/about/index.md

 * Most people are not impressed by nerdy websites

+#### 2009: The Review Geek trg.kellerone.de
+Based on my new knowledge of PHP I built a site dedicated to reviews.
+It wasn't that successful, judging from the number of reviews (3, in total) and the name was stolen from the Angry Video Game Nerd ;)

+It was pretty fun though because I could learn from old mistakes.
+For the fun of it, here's an [archived, fully working copy](/site-archive/trg.kellerone.de/)

 ### 2013-2015 www.dreami.ch #1
 This site was built after having had a PHP course.
 I already knew at that time that PHP was pretty shitty but I didn't want to learn Rails yet.
 It was pretty good but I soon hit the limitations of pure PHP and it was too late to switch it to a proper framework.
 I already had custom functions for everything (I'll post that too maybe).